 Are you often taken aback looking at the total value of your indirect spend at the end of the quarter or financial year?
-This is not uncommon – most procurement professionals find that their indirect spend tends to go out of their hands.
+It is not uncommon – most procurement professionals find that their indirect spend tends to go out of their hands.

-Studies have shown that at an average, indirect spend consists of 45% of an organization’s total spend, and a top performing team can expect cost savings between 20% and 40%.
-The opportunity for savings in your indirect spend category is huge and can affect your bottom line directly.1
+Studies have shown that at an average, indirect spend consists of 45% of an organization’s total spending, and a top-performing team can expect cost savings between 20% and 40%.
+The opportunity for savings in your indirect spend category is enormous and can affect your bottom line directly.1

-The secret lies in not actually cutting down your requirement but in managing them.
-There is no one major activity that will give you the answer, you will need to employ multiple processes, tools and shift your view on team management to realize the savings.
+The secret lies in not cutting down your requirement but in managing them.
+There is no one significant activity that will give you the answer.
+You will need to employ multiple processes and tools and shift your view on team management to realize the savings.